sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 module avail
 ```

 so that you will see the list of all the modules.
-Find the Anaconda3.
-It should be something like `anaconda3/2022.10`.
+Find the `Miniforge3`.
+(It is a open-sourced version of Anaconda, the two are equivalent in usage.)
+It should be something like `miniforge3/23.10`.
 Load it by typing

 ```
-module load anaconda3/2022.10
+module load miniforge3/23.10
 ```

 Now you can use the `conda` command.
 Then the rest is all the same.
 By **same** I mean you can `condo create` your environment and then `condo install` or `pip install` your packages.
 This option is available for the new nscc.
 By using this you don't need to bother with the messy singularity container.